My Name Is Jonas: Reception

-Melissa Bobbitt at LiveAbout named "My Name is Jonas" the seventh best Weezer song, writing that its lyric "the workers are going home" was "a righteous way to kick off a weekend".
+Melissa Bobbitt at LiveAbout named "My Name Is Jonas" the seventh best Weezer song, writing that its lyric "the workers are going home" was "a righteous way to kick off a weekend".
 Michael Gallucci from Diffuser named it the third best Weezer song.
 In his 2010 book Music: What Happened?, Scott Miller describes the song as "musicality everywhere, theatrical dynamics, little golden lyric details where the subplot reveals the whole mood."

 In other media

 This song is featured in the video game Guitar Hero III: Legends of Rock as a playable track, and was released as a downloadable song for the Rock Band series and Rocksmith 2014.

+Certifications

 Covers

 Affinity covered the song on the album Rock Music: A Tribute to Weezer.

 In 2021, Taking Back Sunday released a cover of the song as a single.